Lacrymology/states/salt/ci/doc/usage.rst

 Notice
 ------

-Since each build job clones code from git server, user may need to specify the Credential for each git link if needed.
-If git server uses ``denyhosts``, user must specify Credential before adding git link, or add address of CI server to whitelist of ``denyhosts`` of git server.
+Since each build job clones code from :doc:`/gitlab/doc/index` server, user may need to specify the Credential for each git link if needed.
+If :doc:`/gitlab/doc/index` server uses :doc:`/denyhosts/doc/index`, user must specify Credential before adding git link, or adds address of CI server to :ref:`pillar-denyhosts-whitelist` of :doc:`/gitlab/doc/index` server.

 Update pillar
 -------------

 Test VMs will copy result to CI server after done testing, it is done through scp command instead of salt-cp to avoid security problems.
-To make scp work, it must set pillar ``salt_ci:host_key`` to host key of CI server.
+To make scp work, it must set pillar :ref:`pillar-salt_ci-host_key` to host key of CI server.
 See :doc:`/ssh/doc/index` for instruction.
-NOTICE: the address part in this key should be the same as value in ``salt_cloud:master`` (do not use domain in one and IP in another)
+NOTICE: the address part in this key should be the same as value in :ref:`pillar-salt_cloud-master` (do not use domain in one and IP in another)

 Plugins
 -------